Providing exceptional legal representation to our clients.

 Online Payments:

-Current clients may remit payments by visiting:
+Current clients may remit payments by visiting our web portal:

-For Invoice Payments & Retainers -
+For Invoice Payments & Retainers Payments:

-This credit card payment service is for current clients ONLY.
-If a payment cannot be matched to an existing client, we will reject the credit card payment and you be assessed processing fees.
-By using this web site to pay using a credit card, the client agrees to a credit card pre-authorization agreeing to pay with a credit card for legal services and costs.
+This online payment service is for current clients ONLY.
+If a payment cannot be matched to an existing client, we will reject the payment and you will be assessed the processing fees.
+By using this web site to pay using a credit card or e-check, the client agrees to a credit card or e-check pre-authorization agreement to pay with a credit card or e-check for their legal services and costs.
+The client understands that they are waiving their right to dispute this charge with their bank for claims of services not received or other similar claims of non-service.
+A formal attorney-client relationship exists only after a representation agreement has been signed by both the attorney and the client addressing the scope of the representation and the appropriate retainer amount has been paid to the Quintana Law Firm, LLC.

 Disclaimer: